 Use of wild-type Cas9 has been shown to lead to off-target cleavage, but a modified version introduces only single strand “nicks” to the DNA, which can be exploited to introduce subtle genetic changes while avoiding off-target effects common to double strand breaks.

-Horizon has licensed CRISPR IP from Harvard University to ensure that we will be able to offer uninterrupted use of this technology to customers.
+Horizon has licensed CRISPR IP from Harvard University, the Broad Institute and ERS Genomics to ensure that we will be able to offer uninterrupted use of this technology to customers.

 GENASSIST™ is the most comprehensive product and service solution for CRISPR gene editing available, including guide design and validation, donor design, and a wide range of plasmids